ucdavis-bioinformatics-training/2019-single-cell-RNA-sequencing-Workshop-UCD_UCSF/data_reduction/Expression_Matrix.md

 1. Log into tadpole with the username/password given

-2. Link the following folder into your home directory

-	/share/biocore/workshops/2017_2018-single-cell-RNA-sequencing-Workshop-UCD_UCB_UCSF

-3. Review cellranger's sub-applications and help docs
+2. Load and review cellranger's sub-applications and help docs

-5. Review the [2-counts.slurm](2-counts.slurm) script used to map fastq files.
+3. Review the [cellranger-counts.sh](../scripts/cellranger-counts.sh) script used to map fastq files.

+4. Copy contents of the script to your scrnaseq_example folder and do a test run.
+Kill the job after a short time.

+5. Link completed result folders to your scrnaseq_example folders

+    ln -s /share/biocore/workshops/2019_scRNAseq/2017_10X_mouse_comparative_V2 .
+		ln -s /share/biocore/workshops/2019_scRNAseq/2017_10X_mouse_comparative_V3 .

-	1. In the folder 2017_10X_mouse_comparative, which output folders/files were generated from this script?
+	1. In the folder 2017_10X_mouse_comparative_V2, which output folders/files were generated from this script?
 	2. Review the metrics_summary.csv file
 		1. What where the total number of reads in this sample?
-		2. Reads Mapped Confidently to Transcriptome?
+		2. Reads Mapped Confidently to transcriptome?
 		3. Sequencing Saturation?
 		4. Mean Reads per Cell?
 		5. Median UMI Counts per Cell?